Location4075 N College Road

 The Michigan State University dairy herd is maintained for teaching, extension, and research purposes.
 Learning experiences are provided for classes in both Animal Science and Veterinary Medicine.
 The facility frequently hosts extension programs in dairy management.
 Research projects are conducted in the areas of nutrition, mammary and reproductive physiology, animal breeding and selection, and dairy management.
 The Dairy is MAEAP verified in Livestock and Farmstead Systems.

-Fermented feed is stored in upright silos, bunker silos, and ag bags.
+Fermented feed is stored in bunker silos, and ag bags.
 A large number of these facilities are needed to accommodate the various research needs.
 Feeds stored include alfalfa haylage, corn silage, and high moisture corn.
 All silos and other bulk storage facilities are located in or near an enclosed diet preparation area.

 Animal Inventory and Production